-Disclosure 2022 Units

-Percentage of procurement budget used for significant locations of operations that is spent on N/A N/A
+Disclosure 2023 Units Percentage of procurement budget used for significant N/A % locations of operations that is spent on local suppliers1 11/11 70

-local suppliers 1

 1We do not currently tag our payments to suppliers according to our definition of what is local.
 We are still developing the system and will be able to report in 2023.